-The purpose of the HiCOS PKI Native Smart Card cryptographic module is to provide a FIPS validated module for card that may in turn provide cryptographic services to end-user.
+The purpose of the HiCOS PKI Native Smart Card Cryptographic Module is to provide a FIPS validated module for card that may in turn provide cryptographic services to end-user.
 Cryptographic keys and CSPs (PINs) represent the roles involved in controlling the card.
-A variety of FIPS 140-2 validated algorithms are used in the HiCOS PKI Native Smart Card cryptographic module to provide cryptographic services; these include:
+A variety of FIPS 140-2 validated algorithms are used in the HiCOS PKI Native Smart Card Cryptographic Module to provide cryptographic services; these include:

-- Triple-DES for internal/external authentication, PIN verification, and encrypting keys input to the module using the LOAD KEY and CHANGE KEY command within the secure channel. - RSA Sign and Verify. - SHA-1, SHA-256, SHA-384 and SHA-512 Hashing. - DRBG used for cryptographic key generation.
+- Triple-DES for internal/external authentication, PIN verification, and encrypting keys input to the module using the LOAD KEY and CHANGE KEY command within the secure channel. - RSA PKCS #1 Sign and Verify. - SHA-1, SHA-256, SHA-384 and SHA-512 Hashing. - DRBG used for cryptographic key generation and random number generation.